 - its cultural embeddedness, including the ways in which scientific knowledge is gendered, raced, and classed

 - the interactions between concepts of the human, the social, and the natural within the sciences

 - technology as an ethical, political, economic and social force

 - the communication of scientific and technological developments, including its representational and pedagogical aspects

 - science, technology, and cross–cultural exchange

 In preparing their doctoral dissertation, students will adopt a coherent and rigorous approach to the solution of such questions that will draw upon the quantitative and qualitative methodologies of the social sciences and humanities.
-Students will be provided with opportunities for both teaching and research assistantships, and will be expected by the time they have completed the degree to have demonstrated autonomy in conducting research through the pursuit of scholarly publications, research grants, and teaching.
+Students will have opportunities for both teaching and research assistantships, and will be expected by the time they have completed the degree to have demonstrated autonomy in conducting research through the pursuit of scholarly publications, research grants, and teaching.

 These objectives will be achieved through a combination of formal course work, comprehensive exams, and a dissertation normally completed in five years (15 terms).
 See here for information on guidelines and milestones in the program.